-Project RIDE provides children and young adults with special needs, modified tricycles and information about adaptive sports programs in Western Massachusetts.
-It is a program housed out of the Kehillah Special Needs Department at the Springfield Jewish Community Center.
+Housed out of the Kehillah (Special Needs) Department at the Springfield JCC, Project R.I.D.E. (recreation, independence, development, and equipment) loans modified tricycles to children and young adults with special needs, in addition to providing information about adaptive sports programs in Western Massachusetts.
 Our emphasis is on the importance of offering recreational adaptive tricycles to children with unique needs, offering them the opportunity to participate in bike riding with their friends and families.

 Would you like to participate?

-1. Download the 3 registration forms from the Registration Page and get a signed note form your child’s doctor, physician, or physical or occupational therapist stating that this is an appropriate activity for them to participate in.
+- Acquire a signed note form your child’s doctor, physician, or physical/occupational therapist stating that this is an appropriate activity for them to participate in.

-Please fill out the forms in their entirety (especially, accurate height & weight of your child).
-Must be able to transport the tricycle to and from the J once a year for a tune-up.
+Participants must be at least 44″ tall.
+Families must be able to transport the tricycle to and from the J once a year for an annual tune-up.

 “Thank you to your organization for what you do.
 Sarah would not be able to ride a bike without you!”

 – Sarah’s mom